Debt Collection Services

 Frequently Asked Questions: Debt Recovery in the UAE

-Is it legal to collect debts within the UAE?
+Is it legal to collect debts in the UAE?

-Is it possible to collect unpaid invoices in the UAE?
+Can unpaid invoices be recovered in the UAE?

-Are bounced cheques considered as a debt in the UAE?
+Are bounced cheques treated as debt in the UAE?

-Is it compulsory to take a court action to recover debts?
+Is court action always required to recover debt?

-Is it possible to recover debts in foreign companies in the UAE?
+Can foreign companies recover debts in the UAE?

 Contact HHS Lawyers Today